 This course is a practical based course that explores ways of designing, making and interpreting images and objects in any of the four broad fields of Graphic Design, Wearable Design, Product Design and Exterior/ Interior Design.
-The course modules provide an extensive range of options such as Publications, Illustrations, Cartooning, Clothing and Image, Stage Sets and Props, Interactive and Multimedia.
-These modules can be explored and developed in a wide range of forms from drawing, painting, printmaking, photography, ceramics, fibre, computer and digital imaging.
+The course modules provide an extensive range of options such as Publications, Illustrations, Cartooning, Clothing and Image, Typography and Mural Design.
+These modules can be explored and developed in a wide range of forms from drawing, painting, printmaking, photography, ceramics, computer and digital imaging.
 The Occupational, Health and Safety Module is mandatory.